damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Software/README.md

  ```
 1. what minimum documentation should the architectural structure provide?

-- Specifying the kinds of components and their sub-components of software in the format of a tree  or graph (refer to the example below)
+- A model specifying the kinds of components and their sub-components of software in the format of a tree  or graph (refer to the example below)

 2. How to implement the architectural model?